ringo/ringojs.org/site/documentation/ringo_with_spring.md

+# Ringo with Spring

-Because there is more talk about using Spring and RingoJS together, Jim Cook thought he would [share][1] some code they use to make it easy to get a reference to the Spring `ApplicationContext` from within your controllers.
+Because there is more talk about using Spring and Ringo together, Jim Cook thought he would [share][1] some code they use to make it easy to get a reference to the Spring `ApplicationContext` from within your controllers.
 In a Java controller, you usually get a reference to Spring's context in your Servlet's `init()` method because you end up calling a static helper function and passing in your `ServletConfig`.
-RingoJS adheres to the JSGI specification which is agnostic to how infrastructure like Spring is made available to the controller layer.
+Ringo adheres to the JSGI specification which is agnostic to how infrastructure like Spring is made available to the controller layer.

-RingoJS uses the `org.ringojs.jsgi.JsgiServlet` class to bootstrap the SSJS environment.
-We extend this class to provide some Spring helper functions that can be accessed from a RingoJS controller.
+Ringo uses the `org.ringojs.jsgi.JsgiServlet` class to bootstrap the SSJS environment.
+We extend this class to provide some Spring helper functions that can be accessed from a Ringo controller.

     package org.ringojs.jsgi;